 To resolve these issues, see the following resolutions depending on your environment.

 Note: If you receive errors when running AWS Command Line Interface (AWS CLI) commands, make sure that you’re using the most recent AWS CLI version.

 My DB instance is in a public subnet, and I can't connect to it over the internet from my local computer

-This issue can occur when the Publicly Accessible property of the DB instance is set to No. To check whether a DB instance is publicly accessible, you can use the Amazon RDS Console or the AWS Command Line Interface (AWS CLI).
+This issue can occur when the Publicly Accessible property of the DB instance is set to No. To check whether a DB instance is publicly accessible, you can use the Amazon RDS Console or the AWS CLI.

 To change the Publicly Accessible property of the Amazon RDS instance to Yes:

-1. Verify that your VPC has an internet gateway attached to it and that the inbound rules for the security group allow connections.
+1. Verify that your VPC has an internet gateway attached to it.
+Make sure that the inbound rules for the security group allow connections.